Outfittery/training_grounds/FULL.md

 * Implements training on one batch.
 Again, this is more complicated in case of neural networks than just calling a `fit` method.
 * Implements the prediction.
 For different tasks, we interpret the network's output differently.
 In Single Frame Training, we had Evaluation to address this.
 Still, here the options are more plentiful, so it's moved into `ModelHandler` as well.

-In `tg.common.ml.batched_training.torch` there is a generic definition for such `ModelHandler` that we will cover in the corresponding demo.
+In `tg.common.ml.batched_training.factories` there is a generic definition for such `ModelHandler` that we will cover in the corresponding demo.
 Here, we will define `ModelHandler` from scratch, to demonstrate its logic.